DiamondLightSource/synchweb-devel-env/docs/Podman_instructions.md

 and the full set up is done (including copying the config files to override the repository defaults).

 This will run a container with the SynchWeb backend running and the frontend built and hosted on an httpd server.
 This will be available at `http://localhost:8082`.
+The actual SynchWeb code will be downloaded locally and mounted into the container.

 ## Troubleshooting